 Director of import/export operations for The Offshore Group, Pedro Valenzuela understands the intricacies of shipping between countries and describes the normal process for importing and exporting in Mexico.
-“In order for a positive result to occur, it is necessary to surround oneself with good Mexican customs brokers, U.S. customs brokers and, perhaps, consultants that specialize in compliance issues,” Pedro Valenzuela insists.
+“In order for a positive result to occur, it is necessary to surround oneself with good Mexican customs brokers, U.S. customs brokers and, perhaps, consultants that specialize in compliance issues,” Valenzuela insists.
 “Not taking this advice is to expose oneself and one’s company to problems that can be costly.”
 Valenzuela advises that customs compliance is “the absolute top priority” when importing and exporting in and out of Mexico.

-Upon arrival at company’s cross-dock facilities, an international trade team receives, offloads and inspects goods, reporting issues (if any) to the Mexico manufacturing clients.
+Upon arrival at the company’s cross-dock facilities, an international trade team receives, offloads and inspects goods, reporting issues (if any) to the Mexico manufacturing clients.
 Once the shipment is cleared, he adds, the bill of lading is signed.
-(A bill of lading is a document issued by a carrier detailing a merchandise shipment and giving title of that shipment to a specified party, helping to guarantee that exporters are paid and importers receive their goods.)
+A bill of lading is a document issued by a carrier detailing a merchandise shipment and giving title of that shipment to a specified party, helping to guarantee that exporters are paid and importers receive their goods.

 “Most of the goods shipped to Mexico are repetitive goods,” Valenzuela notes.
 “Sometimes, when there are new goods entering into Mexico for the first time, a more thorough inspection is done by the Mexican Customs.
 Mexican customs brokers that we work with take a close look at part numbers, quantities and descriptions to make sure everything is in compliance.”

-Based on that inspection and information provided by the client, The Offshore Group’s import/export team processes the commercial invoice, which is presented to Customs officials in both U.S. and Mexico.
+Based on the inspection and information provided by the client, The Offshore Group’s import/export team processes the commercial invoice that is presented to Customs officials in both U.S. and Mexico.

 “We have fewer inspections happening related to our shipments to and from Mexico,” he explains.
 “If there are any discrepancies in any paperwork, inspections of our goods will be performed quicker.
 As long as discrepancies that may be present don’t go over a certain threshold, we do not get penalized.
 These are the kind of things that users of The Offshore Group’s import/export services benefit from.”